ethpandaops/cbt/README.md

 > Note: CBT does not create transformation tables and **requires** you to create them manually by design.

+#### Standalone Transformations

+Transformations with no dependencies automatically operate in **standalone mode**.
+These transformations:
+- Run purely on schedule without position tracking
+- Don't require interval configuration
+- Don't create admin table entries
+- Are always considered "available" to dependent transformations
+- Receive different template variables focused on execution context

+Standalone transformations are ideal for:
+- **System monitoring**: Health checks, metrics collection
+- **Reference data**: Exchange rates, configuration values
+- **Report generation**: Daily/weekly/monthly reports
+- **Maintenance tasks**: Cleanup, optimization, archival

+When a transformation has an empty `dependencies` array (or no dependencies field), CBT automatically treats it as standalone.

 #### Dependencies

 Dependencies can reference other models using: